microsoft/onnxruntime/dockerfiles/README.md

 **Ubuntu 18.04, Python & C# Bindings**

-### **1. Using MCR container images**

-The unified MCR container image can be used to run an application on any of the target accelerators.
-In order to select the target accelerator, the application should explicitly specifiy the choice using the *device_type*  configuration option for OpenVINO Execution provider.
-Refer to [OpenVINO EP runtime configuration documentation](https://github.com/microsoft/onnxruntime/blob/master/docs/execution_providers/OpenVINO-ExecutionProvider.md#runtime-configuration-options) for details on specifying this option in the application code.
-If the *device_type* runtime config option is not explicitly specified, CPU will be chosen as the hardware target execution.
-### **2. Building from Dockerfile**

 1. Build the onnxruntime image for one of the accelerators supported below.

    Retrieve your docker image in one of the following ways.

-    -  Choose Dockerfile.openvino for Python API or Dockerfile.openvino-csharp for C# API as <Dockerfile> for building an OpenVINO 2021.2 based Docker image.
+    -  Choose Dockerfile.openvino for Python API or Dockerfile.openvino-csharp for C# API as <Dockerfile> for building an OpenVINO 2021.1 based Docker image.
 Providing the docker build argument DEVICE enables the onnxruntime build for that particular device.
 You can also provide arguments ONNXRUNTIME_REPO and ONNXRUNTIME_BRANCH to test that particular repo and branch.
 Default repository is http://github.com/microsoft/onnxruntime and default branch is master.
        ```
        docker build --rm -t onnxruntime --build-arg DEVICE=$DEVICE -f <Dockerfile> .
        ```